kubeflex-io/kubeflex/docs/technical-guides/auth.md

 FastAPI is a modern Python framework that is rapidly gaining popularity.
 It is designed for rapid development and to maximize the developer experience.
 In this example, we will use two versions of a job API ([V1](https://github.com/kubeflex-io/job-service-v1),  [V2](https://github.com/kubeflex-io/job-service-v2),) written in FastAPI.
 The API utilizes the SQLModel library to interact with the backend database, combining features from both SQLAlchemy and Pydantic.

+???+ info

     SQLModel is developed by the same author as FastAPI.

 ## Deploying job-service without Authentication and Authorization